 I’ll often use this wall as a white background as well, sometimes pairing it up with my moveable wall.

-Finishing the trip around the studio, I have one more kitchen cabinet with some storage units and shelving above it.
+Finishing the trip around my photography studio, I have one more kitchen cabinet with some storage units and shelving above it.
 This is my main work station for gear and gadgets.
 I have the side of the cabinet lined with Velcro so that I can attach my 12” x 12” colored gels for storage.

 It’s also worth mentioning my wire cart.
 While I am actually shooting, this cart remains by my side, often holding the computer that I am tethered to and of course holding my gear.
 When you are in the moment taking a shot, you don’t want to have to walk away to get a piece of gear or because you need or to change a lens.
 In short, this cart comes in handy.